simonvdv/FoundryVTT-giveitem/README.md

 #### Information

-Sepichat has worked on this project in their free time.
-They mention that updates and fixes may take time, so please be patient and considerate when it comes to support.
+SimonVdV has worked on this project in his free time.
+Updates and fixes may take time, so please be patient and considerate when it comes to support.

 #### Support